 The ASUS RT-AC68U did about average in the short distance throughput tests, having an average throughput of 45 Mbits/s in the line-of-sight test and 44 Mbit/s in the obstructed version.
 These tests had about 10' between the router and computer.

 We had the router and the computer separated by about 35' for our medium distance test.
 The ASUS RT-AC68U did a little worse, having a slower than average throughput.
 It averaged 29 Mbits/s in the unobstructed test and 23 Mbit/s in the test with obstacles between the router and laptop.

 We only did an obstructed version of our long-distance test, which separated each device by around 70'.
 The ASUS RT-AC68U had an average of 12.7 Mbit/s — far slower than some of the other tested products.

 The ASUS RT-AC68U did about the same in our 5 GHz. metric.
 This router got off to a bit of a rough start in terms of network connectivity, doing slightly below average in the short distance line of sight test and even worse in the obstructed version.

-This router did the same in the medium distance test with interference, only doing slightly worse than average.
+This router did the same in the medium-distance test with interference, only doing slightly worse than average.
 But it did exceptionally poorly in the line of sight test at a moderate distance, having some of the worst results of the entire group.
-It finished this test with a surprisingly strong performance at the 5 GHz. long-distance test, doing well above average.
+It finished this test with a surprisingly strong performance at 5 GHz. long-distance test, doing well above average.

 For our final metric, we ranked each router on its effective range.
 We did this by seeing at what distance away from the router we began to experience YouTube buffering and playback issues on our test laptop.
 We separated the router and computer by around 144' before encountering severe issues, which is average for these products.